ushahidi/platform/README.md

 Ushahidi is an open source web application for information collection, visualization and interactive mapping.
 It helps you to collect info from: SMS, Twitter, RSS feeds, Email.
 It helps you to process that information, categorize it, geo-locate it and publish it on a map.

+## A note for grassroots organizations
+If you are a grassroots organization, you can apply for a free social-impact responder account [here](https://www.ushahidi.com/plans/apply-for-free) after verifying that you meet the criteria.

 ## Getting Involved
 There are many ways to get involved with Ushahidi, and some of them are great even for first time contributors.
 If you never contributed to Open Source Software before, or need more guidance doing it, please jump in our gitter channel with a clear description of what you are trying to do, and someone in there will try to help you.
 These are some ways to get involved: